ivan-usov-org/bec/docs/source/user/command_line_interface.md

 For example, we might want to run a grid scan (2D scan) with our sample motor stages but move the sample position in z after each 2D scan.
 Normally, this would create multiple output files that one would need to merge together later.

-This is where the scan definition comes in; it allows us to run a sequence of functions as if it were a scan, resulting in a single `scan_number`, a single `scanID` and a single output file.
+This is where the scan definition comes in.
+It allows us to run a sequence of functions as if it were a scan, resulting in a single `scan_number`, a single `scanID` and a single output file.

 ```python